What to do if You are Being Investigated

 This is even more important in cases involving juveniles accused of crimes.
 Juveniles are typically supposed to be accompanied by parents or legal guardians in any interview with law enforcement.
 However, the juvenile defendant is not only immature, but is almost always scared and confused, and the adult has no training or experience in dealing with law enforcement.
 Police officers know how to exploit all of this to their advantage.
 Therefore, the parent or legal guardian accompanying the juvenile should simply and firmly insist immediately on attorney representation for the juvenile, and the interview should stop until the attorney arrives.

 Know your Constitutional rights.
 All questioning must cease once legal representation is requested.
 Do not be afraid to stand your ground, and do not back down just because some police officer is trying to sell you a bill of goods.
 Simply request a criminal defense lawyer in New Jersey, and say nothing else.

 We provide legal representation to individuals seeking counsel for:

 - Other Post-Conviction Issues; or

 - Criminal Defendants with Special Needs

-If you are being investigated by any law enforcement agency for any Federal or State offense, contact the New Jersey and New York City criminal defense firm of James S. Friedman, LLC, online or call 800-361-6554 (toll free) to learn how to protect yourself.
+If you are being investigated by any law enforcement agency for any Federal or State offense, contact us online or call 800-361-6554 (toll free) to learn how to protect yourself.